Type-two polynomial-time and restricted lookahead: Lambda-calculi for feasible functionals

 This operator can be computed by the machine $M$ that acts as follows when given an oracle $\varphi$ and input $\str a$: It queries the oracle $\length{\str a}$ times, namely at $\varphi(\sdzero^i)$ where $i$ decreases from $\length{\str a}$ to zero.
 Each time after issuing a query it saves the maximum of the length of the return value and the current content of the first memory tape to the first memory tape.
 Obviously this machine has a polynomial step-count and only does one lookahead revision.

 Define another operator $G$ by

-This operator can be computed in the straight forward way by a machine $N$ with lookahead revision two.
+This operator can be computed in the straightforward way by a machine $N$ with lookahead revision two.

 The composition $F\circ G$ is computed by the machine $M^N$ that can be obtained by replacing each oracle call of $M$ with a subroutine that imitates what $N$ does.
 However, this machine is easily seen to not have finite lookahead revision: For any $N$, executing the machine $M^N$ on input $\sdzero^k$ and any oracle such that for all $n\leq k$ it holds that $\varphi(\sdzero^n) = \sdzero^{2k-n}$ results in $N$ lookahead revisions. \end{example} The standard proof that polynomial-time computable operators are closed under composition (i.e.\ the proof of \Cref{resu: closure under composition}), by contrast, works on a machine level: To prove polynomial-time computability of the composition of two polynomial-time computable operators, a machine is constructed from fast machines for the two operators in the straightforward way, i.e. by replacing the oracle calls in the program of the first machine by copies of the program of the second machine.
-Finally note, that the proofs that $\mpt$ and $\spt$ are included in $\p$ show the machines that prove the inclusion in either $\mpt$ or $\spt$ to run in polynomial-time.
-Thus, feasibility of an operator can still be proven by decomposing it into moderately or strongly polynomial-time computable components and combining the corresponding machines in the straight forward way.
+Finally note that the proofs that $\mpt$ and $\spt$ are included in $\p$ proceed by proving the very machines that witness that an operator is contained in $\mpt$ or $\spt$ to run in polynoimal time.
+Thus, feasibility of an operator can still be proven by decomposing it into moderately or strongly polynomial-time computable components and combining the corresponding machines in the straightforward way.